tollefj/TDT4310/examples/README.md

 # Practice notebooks

-- Some files from earlier courses that may be helpful.
+Some files from earlier courses that may be helpful.

+Organized in folders, roughly by topic.
+Feel free to contribute your own examples.